Clementina Black: Politicisation

-Black made the acquaintance of Marxist and Fabian socialists, such as Olive Shreiner, Dolly Maitland Ratford, and Richard Garnett of the British Museum.
+Black made the acquaintance of Marxist and Fabian socialists, such as Olive Shreiner, Dollie Radford, and Richard Garnett of the British Museum.
 She also became a friend of the Marx family, notably Eleanor Marx.
 She was involved over a long period with the problems of working-class women and the emerging trade union movement.
 In 1886, she became honorary secretary of the Women's Trade Union League and moved an equal-pay motion at the 1888 Trades Union Congress.
 In 1889, she helped to form the Women's Trade Union Association, which later became the Women's Industrial Council.

 Black was among the organisers of the Bryant and May strike in 1888.
 She was also active in the Fabian Society.
 In 1895 she became editor of Women's Industrial News, the journal of the Women's Industrial Council, which encouraged middle-class women to research and report on the conditions of work for poorer women, and by 1914 had investigated almost 120 trades.
 In 1896 she began to campaign for a legal minimum wage as part of the Consumers League and credited as being involved in the Bryant & May match company industrial dispute where exploited women workers eventually took action.

 By the early 1900s Black was also active in the burgeoning women's suffrage campaign, becoming the honorary secretary of the Women's Franchise Declaration Committee, which gathered a petition of 257,000 signatures.
 Black joined the National Union of Women's Suffrage Societies (NUWSS) and the London Society of Women's Suffrage.
 By 1912–1913, Black was acting editor of The Common Cause the "organ of the women's movement for reform", using her writing rather than direct action (unlike the militant suffragettes) to influence change.